-- A company shall be said to be engaged in "active business outside India" if - (a) the passive income is not more than 50% of its total income; and - (b) the passive income is less than 50% of its total assets are situated in India; and - (c) the passive income is less than 50% of total number of employees are situated in India or are resident in India; and - (d) the payroll expenses incurred on such employees is less than 50% of its total payroll expenditure. - Passive income of a company shall be aggregate of: - (i) income from the transactions where both the purchase and sale of goods is from / to its associated enterprises; and - (ii) income by way of royalty, dividend, capital gains, interest (except for banking company or public financial institution) or rental income. - 3. (a) Roger Federer, a tennis professional and a non-Indian citizen participated in India in a tennis Tournament and won the prize money of ₹ 15 lakh.
-He contributed articles on the tournament in a local newspaper for which he was paid ₹ 1 lakh.
-He was also paid ₹ 4 lakh by a Soft Drink Company for appearance in a T.V. advertisement.
-Although his expenses in India were met by the sponsors, he had to incur ₹ 1,30,000 towards his travel cost to India.
-He was a non-resident for tax purposes in India.
-What would be his tax liability in India for A.Y.
-2019-20.
-Is he required to file his return of income u/s 139(1).
+- ❖ A company shall be said to be engaged in "active business outside India" if - a) the passive income is not more than 50% of its total income; and - b) the passive income is less than 50% of its total assets are situated in India; and

+- c) the passive income is less than 50% of total number of employees are situated in India or are resident in India; and - d) the payroll expenses incurred on such employees is less than 50% of its total payroll expenditure. - Passive income of a company shall be aggregate of: - i. income from the transactions where both the purchase and sale of goods is from / to its associated enterprises; and - ii. income by way of royalty, dividend, capital gains, interest (except for banking company or public financial institution) or rental income. - 3. (a) USA Airlines incorporated as a company in USA operates its flights to India and vice versa during the year 2019-20 and collects charges of ₹150 lakh for carriage of passengers and cargo out of which ₹90 lakh were received in US Dollars for the passenger fare booked from New York to Mumbai.
+The total expenses for the year on operation of such flights were ₹195 lakh.
+Income chargeable to tax of the foreign airlines may please be computed.